Nkyoli/Guess-number-game/README.md

 # Guess-number-game
-Player have to guess a number randomly generated, and the player has helpful messages base on older guesses.
+Player have to guess a number randomly generated, and the player has helpful messages base on previous guesses.

 ## Created with: HTML5/CSS3/JavaScript